- Search The Registry

 On that date (which was a Sunday) in 1947, church pastors throughout the archdiocese read a letter from Ritter to their congregations informing the opponents of multi-racial schools that any civil lawsuits would result in automatic ex-communication.
 The organized opposition quickly disbanded.

-Ritter was widely praised, both for his decision and his resolve in enforcing it.
-He was recognized not only in St. Louis but also throughout the United States.
+Ritter was widely praised for his decision and resolve to enforce it.
+He was recognized in St. Louis and throughout the United States.
 Ritter saw the decision as a simple matter of justice.